goldenraphti/Arcade-Game---Udacity/README.md

 To move the player must use the arrow buttons of her/his keyboard.
 Everytime the player is touched by a bug (s)he re-start from the start case at the bottom of the board.
 Once (s)he reaches the river at the top of the screen a victory message is displayed.

+## Loading the game

+There is two ways to play the game.
+Either:
++ Play it online from here: <,https://goldenraphti.github.io/Arcade-Game-Udacity/>
++ Or download the repository (<,https://github.com/goldenraphti/Arcade-Game-Udacity>) and load index.html in your favorite browser

 ## Technical Instructions for Developers